What Is a Premium Brand?

 Quality

 Quality itself is subjective.
-People don’t always agree on how to do it.
-So, it isn’t enough for a premium brand to claim superiority; they must prove it.
+People don’t always agree on how to define it.
+So, it isn’t enough for a brand to claim superiority—they must prove it.

 Most consumers assess the quality of a physical product based on its performance, exceptional features, and reliability.
-Better ingredients, materials, and innovative manufacturing processes are examples of traits consumers use to make these judgments.
+Better material, ingredients, and innovative manufacturing processes are examples of traits used to create a premium brand perception.

 For service industries, assessing quality is a much different process.
 Expertise is the primary quality marker for service providers.

-If people believe you are among the best at what you do, they are more likely to pay your price.
+If people believe you are among the best at what you do, they're more likely to pay your price.
 Service providers can demonstrate their expertise through content, such as blogs, books, and courses.
 Building authority, while time-consuming, is an effective way for service providers to earn trust.

 Price